-The school director or their delegate will commence an investigation into allegations of violation of student code of conduct.
+A designated school official will commence an investigation into allegations of violation of student code of conduct.
 Behavior relating to sexual harassment or misconduct will be reported to the Title IX coordinator.
-See "Title IX Compliance" on page 70.
+See "Title IX Compliance" on page 68.
 Students are required to cooperate with GIA representatives during an investigation.
 GIA considers all information collected during an investigation in the decision-making process.
 To maintain the safety and the integrity of its investigation, GIA reserves the right to suspend a student pending investigation.
 GIA will make every effort to operate on the fundamental principle of mutual trust and respect among students, faculty, staff and administration.